Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Experiments

-Table \ref{table:speed} compares different models in terms of decoding (parsing) speed.
-For fair comparison, we re-run all previous models on the same GPU environment (Nvidia GeForce GTX 1080 Ti 11G).
-All models do not use PLMs.
-In terms of batch size during evaluation, our model and \citet{strubell-2018-linguistically} (BIO-based) use 5000 tokens (about 134 sentences), while \citet{he-2018-jointly} and \citet{Li-2019-dependency} (both tuple-based) use 40 sentences by default.
-We find that the memory will run out for the two models with a larger batch size.
+Table \ref{table:speed} compares different models in terms of decoding speed.
+For fair comparison, we re-run all previous models on the same GPU environment (Nvidia GeForce 1080 Ti 11G).
+The results are averaged over 3 runs.
+In terms of batch size during evaluation, our model and \citet{strubell-2018-linguistically} use 5000 tokens (about 134 sentences), while \citet{he-2018-jointly} and \citet{Li-2019-dependency} use 40 sentences by default.

-We can see that our models improve the efficiency of previous span-based SRL models by at least one order of magnitude.
-Compared with the tuple-based approach \citep{he-2018-jointly,Li-2019-dependency} our graph-based parser only has a $O(n^2)$ search space.
+We can see that our model improves the efficiency of previous span-based SRL models by large margin.
+Compared with the span-based graph parsing approach \citep{he-2018-jointly,Li-2019-dependency}, our graph-based parser only has a $O(n^2)$ search space.
 As for the BIO-based model of \citet{strubell-2018-linguistically}, the encoder contains $12$ self-attention layers, and they adopts a pipeline framework by first predicting all predicates via sequence labeling and then recognizing arguments, leading to its low parsing speed.

-Our second-order model is only 15\% slower than the first-order model, showing that the computing of second-order sub-tree scores and the MFVI inference procedure are both very fast via large tensor computation on GPUs.
+And when augmented with BERT, our methods can still parse about 250 sentences per second.